-School and Society
+School and Society 0.5 unit

-Prerequisite: SOAN 1101 or permission of the instructor A theoretical and empirical examination of the relationships between educational institutions and the other institutions in society.
+Prerequisite: SOAN 1101, or SOAN 1102 and 1103, or permission of the instructor

+A theoretical and empirical examination of the relationships between educational institutions and the other institutions in society.
 Topics normally covered will include the selection and allocation functions of education, the meaning and impact of IQ tests, ethnic and sex differences in educational attainment, and education and social change.